particle-iot/docs/src/content/en/shared/firmware.md

 void loop() {
   if (millis() - lastSync > ONE_DAY_MILLIS) {
-    // Request time synchronization from the Spark Cloud Spark.syncTime();
+    // Request time synchronization from the Particle Cloud Spark.syncTime();
     lastSync = millis();
   }